Kaski District: History

-It is believed that human settlement in Kaski was there from Pre-historic period.
-Many historian refer Kaski; word to be from Kāshyāp Rishi.
-The civilisation inside the valley started with Khās Rulers.

 In the early 1800s, the capital of Kaski was Batulechaur and that Sarangkot was a town with a fort.

 Politics

 All the governance and development of Kaski District are handled mainly by District Development Committee Kaski (DDC-Kaski).

 Culture

 The district is full of people with multi-language, multi-religion and multiple cultures.
 Different people have different foods, dresses and norms based on their caste and religion.
 Many places offer Home Stay for internal as well as international tourists along with performance of local dance according to caste and cultures.